chuanyang-Zheng/pytorch-CycleGAN-and-pix2pix/README.md

 # Feature-Match-CycleGAN in PyTorch

-**Result**:Evaluate model on horse2zebra dataset.
+**Result**:Evaluate model on horse2zebra dataset(For FID, the lower, the better).
 More experiments in the future.
 |Model|FID|
 |-----|------------------|
 CycleGAN|65.2247